-The concepts of Previous Knowledge and frames were introduced in order to improve the results of the completed model.
+The concepts of Previous Knowledge, frames, Multi-Agent and Jess with Servlets were introduced in order to improve the results of the completed model.
+Information from internet and users is stored on frames and is used to generate a profile of users.